yangacer/psort/README.markdown

 	*Internal type supported by psort but not GAISUtils::record

-4. Pivot File
+4. Output - Pivot File and Part File
 ====
-After partitioning input data, a pivot file will be genterated.
+After partitioning input data, a pivot file - pivot.file will be genterated.
 Assume given command is

 	./psort -k '@U:' 'STR' -k '@s:' 'UNIT'